hacktoolkit/django-htk/lib/google/sheets/README.md

 ## Overview

-This module integrates with an external service, providing a Python client and utilities for common operations.
+This integration integrates with an external service, providing a Python client and utilities for common operations.

 ## Quick Start